risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-json.md

 ### `jsonb @> jsonb -> boolean`

-This operator checks if the left `jsonb` value contains the right `jsonb` value.
+This operator checks if the left `jsonb` value contains the right `jsonb` value at the top level.

 ```sql title=Syntax
 left_jsonb_value @> right_jsonb_value → BOOLEAN